 Sliding of the reporting deadline from that found in previous versions of BAL-003 is due to the increased number of samples required and is intended to avoid burdening NERC and the Balancing Authorities with working over holiday periods for no added value to reliability.

-Bias and acceptable Frequency Response are negative numbers by definition.
+Frequency Bias Settings and acceptable Frequency Response are negative numbers by definition.
 In other words, as frequency drops, the Balancing Authority is expected to contribute MWs to the Interconnection (or take fewer MWs in).

-The current BAL-003 has a minimum Bias Setting (in MW/0.1Hz) that is in absolute terms equal to 1% of the Balancing Authority’s projected peak.
-An early researcher noted that the ideal state is where the Bias Setting is exactly equal to natural Frequency Response.
+The current BAL-003 has a minimum Frequency Bias Setting (in MW/0.1Hz) that is in absolute terms equal to 1% of the Balancing Authority’s projected peak.
+An early researcher noted that the ideal state is where the Frequency Bias Setting is exactly equal to natural Frequency Response.
 Researchers have also noted that over-bias is preferable to under-bias.
-The current –(1% of peak) /0.1Hz floor for the Bias Setting is significantly more negative than most Balancing Authorities’ natural frequency response.
+The current –(1% of peak) /0.1Hz floor for the Frequency Bias Setting is significantly more negative than most Balancing Authorities’ natural Frequency Response.
 This can lead to over-control , particularly in the Eastern Interconnection, and force the industry to require too much secondary control resulting in degraded performance and increased operating cost compared to requiring an appropriate balance of primary and secondary control.

-Changes to the Frequency Bias Setting that move it closer to the natural Frequency Response will improve the quality and accuracy of ACE and all ACE based systems and measures including the CERTS Automatic Frequency Events Identification and Frequency Response Evaluation System, the CPS1 measure, the CPS2 measure, the DCS measure, the BAAL measure, ACE Distribution Factors, ADI Systems and AGC Systems in general.
+Changes to the Frequency Bias Setting that move it closer to the natural Frequency Response will improve the quality and accuracy of ACE and all ACE based systems and measures, including: the CERTS Automatic Frequency Events Identification and Frequency Response Evaluation System; the CPS1 measure; the CPS2 measure; the DCS measure; the BAAL measure; and, AGC Systems in general.

-Bias Floor
+Frequency Bias Setting Floor

-The FR SDT is proposing a gradual transition to bring Bias Settings and natural Frequency Response closer.
+The FR SDT is proposing a gradual transition to bring Frequency Bias Settings and natural Frequency Response closer.
 The Frequency Response Standard Field Trial Document describes the gradual replacement of a floor by natural Frequency Response for Frequency Bias Setting.

 Frequency Response Obligation and Allocation

-The SDT is initially proposing that the Interconnection Frequency Response Obligation (FRO) be a discretely administered determination, but it is evaluating a risk-based determination.
+The SDT is initially proposing that the Interconnection Frequency Response Obligation (FRO) be a discretely administered determination.

-For the administered approach each Interconnection will have a target contingency protection criteria based on the largest category C event (N-2).
+For this administered approach each Interconnection will have a target contingency protection criteria based on the largest category C event (N-2).
 The protection criteria will assure that Point C will not encroach on the first step UFLS.

-Under development – The SDT is evaluating a risk based approach to establish an Interconnection Frequency Response Obligation which can be based on a probability function.
+Under development – The SDT is evaluating a risk based approach to establishing an Interconnection Frequency Response Obligation which can be based on a probability function.

 The ERO and the NERC RS will manage the administrative procedure to assign an FRO to each BA for the upcoming year.